 - Best use: Cycling and Motorbikes

-It’s lightweight, durable and very comfortable and intended for all weather conditions making perfect to wear on your bike.
+This lightweight backpack is durable and very comfortable and intended for all weather conditions making it perfect to wear on your bike.
 Custom built with cycling and the outdoors in mind, the Roll Top features sealed seams, water-resistant zips, reflective logos and considered compartments.
 It’s also very well priced.

 - Individual padded laptop sleeve